Keeping our water and air clean

 Water pollution comes from a variety of sources - including litter, chemicals, garden clippings, sand and soil.

-Street gutters and stormwater pits, drain directly into our local creeks and waterways.
-Any pollution that finds its way into gutters or stormwater pits will drain into our waterways, affecting plants, fish and other aquatic life.
+Street gutters and stormwater drains directly into our local creeks and waterways.
+Any pollution that finds its way into gutters or stormwater will drain into our waterways, affecting plants, fish and other aquatic life.

 Polluting our waterways is illegal

 Anybody who puts unwanted chemicals and waste down our stormwater drains is committing a water pollution offence and can be given on-the-spot fines.
 You could also be taken to court for causing water pollution.

 The following activities are common causes of water pollution:

 - Washing cars on the street - cars should be washed on grass, or within a designated wash bay

 - Cleaning paint brushes

 - Hosing garden waste and clippings into the street gutter